End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Introduction

 \section{Introduction}

-3D spatiotemporal perception has become a foundational capability for intelligent systems as advances in artificial intelligence, IoT infrastructures, and multi-source sensing continue to reshape autonomous perception.
-By jointly modeling spatial structure and temporal evolution, 3D spatiotemporal perception enables continuous understanding of object geometry, motion trajectories, and behavioral patterns.
-This paradigm has proven essential for autonomous driving, where safety-critical applications such as 3D detection, multi-object tracking, trajectory forecasting, and motion planning require reliable scene representations over time.
+3-D spatiotemporal perception has become a foundational capability for intelligent systems as advances in artificial intelligence, IoT infrastructures, and multisource sensing continue to reshape autonomous perception.
+By jointly modeling spatial structure and temporal evolution, 3-D spatiotemporal perception enables a continuous understanding of object geometry, motion trajectories, and behavioral patterns.
+This paradigm has proven essential for autonomous driving, where safety-critical applications such as 3-D detection, multiobject tracking, trajectory forecasting, and motion planning require reliable scene representations over time.

 A large body of prior research has explored improvements in both spatial and temporal aspects of perception.
 Single-vehicle systems that fuse data from cameras, LiDAR, and inertial sensors have demonstrated strong performance in static reconstruction, dynamic obstacle detection, and sequential prediction.
-Meanwhile, temporal fusion techniques—particularly Transformer-based BEV models—have significantly enhanced multi-frame detection stability, cross-frame feature alignment, and long-term trajectory reasoning.
-Beyond single-agent sensing, multi-view cooperative perception in V2X scenarios has emerged as a complementary strategy to overcome occlusions and restricted fields of view.
-By exchanging raw sensor observations, intermediate features, or high-level perceptual results across vehicles and roadside units, cooperative systems have achieved extended perception range and more reliable detection of hidden objects.
-Representative studies include cooperative LiDAR perception~\cite{chen2019cooper,chen2019f}, communication-efficient feature sharing~\cite{wang2020v2vnet,hu2022where2comm}, and large-scale benchmarks such as DAIR-V2X\cite{yu2023v2x}, V2X-Sim\cite{li2022v2x}, and V2V4Real~\cite{yu2023v2x,li2022v2x,xu2023v2v4real}, which have accelerated progress in collaborative perception research.
+Moreover, temporal fusion techniques, particularly Transformer-based bird's-eye-view (BEV) models, have significantly enhanced multiframe detection stability, cross-frame feature alignment, and long-term trajectory reasoning.
+However, most existing temporal BEV models are designed for single-vehicle perception and do not explicitly address cross-agent collaboration under communication latency.
+Beyond single-agent sensing, multiview cooperative perception in vehicle-to-everything (V2X) scenarios has emerged as a complementary strategy to overcome occlusions and restricted fields of view.
+By exchanging raw sensor observations, intermediate features, or high-level perceptual results across connected automated vehicles (CAVs) and roadside units (RSUs), cooperative systems have achieved an extended perception range and reliable detection of hidden objects.
+Representative studies have focused on cooperative LiDAR perception~\cite{chen2019cooper,chen2019f}, communication-efficient feature sharing~\cite{wang2020v2vnet,hu2022where2comm}, and large-scale benchmarks such as DAIR-V2X~\cite{yu2023v2x}, V2X-Sim~\cite{li2022v2x}, and V2V4Real~\cite{yu2023v2x,li2022v2x,xu2023v2v4real}, which have accelerated progress in collaborative perception research.